Taraknath Das: Life in North America

-Disguised as a monk under the name of Tarak Brahmachari, he left for Madras on a lecture tour.
+Disguised as a monk under the name of Taraknath Brahmachari, he left for Madras on a lecture tour.
 After Swami Vivekananda and Bipin Chandra Pal he was the first person in the region who raised such a passion by his patriotic speeches.
 Among young revolutionaries he particularly inspired Nilakantha Brahmachari, Subrahmania Shiva and Chidambaram Pillai.
 In 1905, he went to Japan to escape persecution by British authorities.
 However, the Meiji government started cracking down on liberation movements after they renewed a treaty with the British.
-On 16 July 1907, Tarak reached Seattle.
+On 16 July 1907, Taraknath reached Seattle.
 After earning his livelihood as a farm-worker, he was appointed at the laboratory of the University of California, Berkeley, before enrolling himself as a student.
 Simultaneously, qualifying as translator and interpreter of the American Civil Administration, he entered the Department of Immigration, Vancouver, in January 1908.
 There he witnessed the arrival of William C. Hopkinson (1878–1914) of the Calcutta Police Information Service, appointed as Immigration Inspector and interpreter for Hindi, Punjabi and Gurumukhi.
 During seven long years, until his assassination (by a Sikh), Hopkinson was required to send detailed and regular reports to the Government of India about the presence of such student radicals as Tarak, and monitor a group of pro-British Sikh informants headed by Bela Singh.